 University of Michigan

 The University of Michigan (U-M, UMich, or Michigan) is a public research university in Ann Arbor, Michigan, United States.
 Founded in 1817, it is the oldest institution of higher education in the state.
 The University of Michigan is one of the earliest American research universities and is a founding member of the Association of American Universities.
-Recognized as one of the Public Ivy institutions, the university is also classified as an "R1: Doctoral Universities – Very high research activity" by the Carnegie Classification.
+The university has the largest student population in Michigan, enrolling more than 52,000 students, including more than 30,000 undergraduates and 18,000 postgraduates.
+UMich is classified as an "R1: Doctoral Universities – Very high research activity" by the Carnegie Classification.
 It consists of 19 schools and colleges, offers more than 280 degree programs.
 The university is accredited by the Higher Learning Commission.
 In 2021, it ranked third among American universities in research expenditures according to the National Science Foundation.
+The campus, comparable in scale to a midsize city, spans 3,177 acres (12.86 km2).
+It encompasses Michigan Stadium, which is the largest stadium in the United States, as well as the Western Hemisphere, and ranks third globally.
 The University of Michigan's athletic teams, including 13 men's teams and 14 women's teams competing in intercollegiate sports, are collectively known as the Wolverines.
 They compete in NCAA Division I (FBS) as a member of the Big Ten Conference.
 Between 1900 and 2022, athletes from the university earned a total of 185 medals at the Olympic Games, including 86 gold.
-As of fall 2023, the Ann Arbor campus had 52,065 students enrolled.
-The total number of employees reached 53,831, which included 21,475 individuals working with Michigan Medicine, 6,114 supplemental staff, 7,820 faculty members, and 18,422 regular staff.

 References